 2.2.1.
-Start of the match: At the beginning of each match the Tournament Director on duty will announce the time by which the round must be completed.
+Start of the match:

+At the beginning of each match the Tournament Director on duty will announce the time by which the round must be completed.
 This will be two hours and fifty minutes after the start of the matches of 20 boards including the time for dealing (if so required), system explanation and scoring procedure.
 Play in the Open Room between two opposing teams may start only when the players of the same teams are seated in the Closed Room.

 Any team, which is not seated and ready to play at the start of a round, will be fined 1 VP and 1 VP for every 5 minutes thereafter.
 Players are requested to be seated 5 minutes before the start of each match.
 If any team has been fined for being late at the commencement of a match the fines for slow play in the same round will be based on the time at which all players were seated at the table and ready to play.
+Any team not seated within half an hour after starting time by its own fault forfeits the match and receives zero Victory Points.
+For the score of the opponent team see 2.5.1.

 2.2.2.
-End of the match
+End of the match:

 a.
 A match of 20 boards must be finished two hours and fifty minutes after the announced starting time.

-If, at the end of the allocated time, play has not been concluded both teams will share the following penalties:
+If, at the end of the allocated time, play has not been concluded fines will be imposed as follows: